ellysh/video-game-bots/BotsClassification/types-of-bots.md

 3. Game server.
 Bot application able to send network packets with simulated actions directly to the game server the same way as it always done by game client application.
 Game server have not possibility to distinguish the source application of the network packet in some cases.

 4. Game client application.
 The bot simulated actions can able to be embed directly to the state of the current game that holds in the game application memory.
 Thus, game application will consider that new state have been updated legally and will send notification about it to the game server.

+This is a table that summarise the "community" and "developers" bots classification.

+[Image: types-of-bots.png]

+Each crossing of the row and column defines type of a bot application that uses respective methods of data interception and data embedding.
+"Community" defined types of bots are placed into corresponding cells.

+It will be useful to make approximate evaluation of effectiveness and developmnet efforts of the each bot type regarding to used methods.

+TODO: Evaluate effectiveness of the each bot type